Seneca Valley Logo

 Where the money is coming from

 The plan uses established, conservative financing with predictable annual payments as older debt rolls off.
+Tax increases are gradual and inflation-limited, avoiding sudden spikes while leveraging $20M from existing capital reserves to reduce borrowing costs.

 General Obligation Bonds